What is physics?Why do physics?How do we do physics?

 Details on each of the workshops can be found in our Connect Physics Teacher Information [PDF 739KB].

-We will be running Connect Physics with a limited number of schools in 2022/23.
+We run Connect Physics with a limited number of schools.

-Schools will be prioritised based on Widening Participation criteria, distance from QMUL, and other indicators.
+Schools are prioritised based on Widening Participation criteria, distance from QMUL, and other indicators.

 Each workshop fits into a 45 to 60 minute science lessons.
 If your lessons are slightly shorter or longer, please let us know beforehand so the workshops can be altered.
 Each workshop will be delivered by our experienced and fully trained Undergraduate Ambassadors.
 Ideally the workshops would be delivered one a term, across the year, to the same students.
 However timetabling is never easy!